Database Model Usage (Laravel Style)

 }

-If you need to customize the column names used for storing timestamps, you can set the values of the CREATED_AT and UPDATED_AT constants in the model:
+If you need to customize the names of the timestamp fields, you can set the values of the CREATED_AT and UPDATED_AT constants in the model:

 class User extends Model